jdeath/RTLAMR2MQQT/README.md

 which is in turn based on Marco Verleun's rtl2mqtt image here: https://github.com/roflmao/rtl2mqtt

-Try some of my other addons at: https://github.com/jdeath/homeassistant-addons Currently have MeTube (youtube downloader), speedtest, emulatorjs (web based retro game console player)
+Try some of my other addons at: https://github.com/jdeath/homeassistant-addons Currently have MeTube (youtube downloader), speedtest, emulatorjs (web based retro game console player), and WireGuard Easy (wireguard with WebUI on ingress, no more manual config!)

 ## Usage